jamesdhope/dspy-watsonx-react-agent/readme.md

-# DSPy ReACT Single Agent Example
+# watsonx.ai DSPy ReACT Single Agent Example

 # Overview

 ![](overview.png)

+This repo contains a demonstration of dspy Module and ReACT agentic-pattern with a watsonx.ai model and local instance of MilvusDB.

 # Quick Start